Why do I pay union dues?

 U of T does plan on providing some in-person classes and activities following the rules and requirements of public health officials.
 Since COVID-19 is a rapidly evolving situation, we can expect more frequent updates on University plans throughout the summer.
 For more details, you can consult U of T’s “UTogether“

-As far as the union knows, sessional workers should expect to return to work as usual in September.
+As far as the union knows, some sessional workers should expect to return to work as usual in September.
 Priority and scheduling will be determined by separate seniority lists within the full-time and the part-time.
 Because of reduced campus activity, not all members will have receive 100% of their hours.

 Why have some members had their vacation days used up?

 In order to prevent layoffs, the university decided to use member’s vacation days to keep them at work or keep them paid.
 We understand the frustration many members have with vacation days being unilaterally taken away.
 Unfortunately, there is no language in our collective agreement that prevents this from happening.
 Section 20:01 of the FT/PT collective agreement states that the employer can designate vacation periods in accordance to operational needs.
 The best course of action for us is to ensure that our next collective agreement has language that prevents this from happening.
 The union, however, has filed two grievances to prevent the employer from taking member’s allocated vacation days from the following year.